Pagan Priest - Craft Elder - Teacher - Speaker

 Several years ago, I attended a talk by Peter Grey on Rewilding Witchcraft, I found the whole experience unsettling, as he outlined the death of the earth and the role of witchcraft in acknowledging this.
 His version of the future seemed bleak, in contrast with my optimism.

-Of course, Trump is only a symptom of the lethal malaise of humanity – as George Minbiot points out – we have two options; the environment or capitalism.
+As George Monbiot points out – we have two options; the environment or capitalism.

 Thankfully, this simple option has given birth to an extraordinary response from Extinction Rebellion, who in turn have presented a highly effective non violent protest.
 At the end of last year, the groups I work with launched a sigil – placed on bridges along the south coast to summon an egregore – the Leveller, to highlight corporate greed and usher in the demise of capitalism.
 This seems to me the most appropriate use of witchcraft and in the true spirit of Aradia.
 Many within Extinction Rebellion have adopted Peter Grey’s manifesto, so this Beltane, please consider his words.